Public Holidays in South Korea 2026 – National, Cultural & Public Days

 Overview of South Korea’s Public Holidays

-South Korea’s public holiday list combines traditional holidays (Seollal / Lunar New Year, Chuseok), national / civic days (Independence Movement Day, Liberation Day, National Foundation Day, Hangeul Day), and religious / cultural observances (Buddha’s Birthday, Memorial Day).
-When certain holidays fall on a Saturday or Sunday, the holiday is often observed the following weekday (“substitute holiday”).
+South Korea’s public holiday calendar combines traditional holidays (Seollal / Lunar New Year, Chuseok), national and civic days (Independence Movement Day, Liberation Day, National Foundation Day, Hangeul Day), and cultural or memorial observances (Buddha’s Birthday, Memorial Day).
+When major holidays fall on a Saturday or Sunday, a substitute holiday is often granted on the next weekday.

 List of Public Holidays in South Korea (2025)